ericsonga/APCSAReview/_sources/Unit2-Using-Objects/peer_in_turtle.rst

    :author: Beth Simon
    :practice: T

-   What’s the right way to “call” that method to draw a square?
+   What’s the right way to “call” the bethsSquare method to draw a square (void method that takes one parameter)?

    -
        ::